How to fix a sexless marriage by removing bad habits

 What constitutes a sexless marriage?

-Barry McCarthy says it's one where sex happens less than 10 times a year.
-He's allowing for the occasional birthday present romp or a drunken New Year's Eve.
+Barry McCarthy says it’s one where physical intimacy happens less than ten times per year.
+He’s allowing for the occasional birthday present romp or a drunken New Year’s Eve.

 But he's also suggesting something else.